JeanHuguesRobert/scrollcue/README.md

 What is it?
 -----------

-When scrolling large content, it is sometimes visually difficult to track where the new content is diplayed.
+When scrolling large content, it is sometimes visually difficult to track where the new content is displayed.

 This is because that position keeps moving as long as one scrolls.
 If you scroll by a small amount, this is not a problem.
 However, if you scroll in order to fill the screen with the maximum amount of new content (ie kind of 'page down'), it is difficult to know when to stop scrolling.